 Befrienders are members of the community who offer a few hours a week/fortnight of their time to visit Residents and spend some time with them, in addition to our staff of course.These volunteers provide an invaluable additional service, especially to any Residents whose family can't visit as often as they'd wish.
-Befrienders are carefully selected by our Counsellor and Matron and are subject to the usual security screening.
+Befrienders are carefully selected by our Counsellor and House Manager and are subject to the usual security screening.

 The role of Companion, as the name suggests, encompasses travelling with Residents to hospital appointments, in cases where an accompanying nurse or carer is not essential.
-As a former lead carer, our Companion, Denise Peters, makes an ideal escort to such appointments.

 Our Foot Health practitioner, Kim O'Sullivan from Feet First, has much experience working with older people and the limb and foot problems which can be associated with getting older.